Miyajima Island: Best Things to Do

 Access

-Common access to the island is from JR Miyajima guchi station (JR Sanyo Line from Hiroshima city) by Ferry service.
+The most common way to access Miyajima Island is by ferry from JR Miyajimaguchi station (JR Sanyo Line from Hiroshima city).
 There are two ferry companies, JR and Matsudai.
-Each company runs ferry service approx every 15 mins and the journey takes around 10 mins one way to Miyajima island with 180 JPY. (if you hold a JR Rail Pass, it is valid on JR ferry)
+Each company runs ferry service approx every 15 mins.
+The journey takes around 10 mins Miyajima island and costs 200 JPY one dway.

-There are also direct ferry services available from locations in Hiroshima city, which are at Hiroshima Peace Park (one way:2000)/Hiroshima Port (one way:1,850 JPY)/Marina Hop shopping mall (one way:1,500 JPY)
+There are also direct ferry services available from Hiroshima Peace Park (one way:2,300 JPY) and Hiroshima Port (one way:2,100 JPY)

 Miyajima is one of the most popular tourist sites in Japan today and it is not easy to avoid crowds when you visit there.
 However, there are some hidden spots and different ways to explore the island off the beaten track route!
 Join the “Miyajima 1-Day Hidden Hiking Tour” and discover the true beauty of the island of Miyajima with a local guide!
 See the link below for more details!